icon for mcp server

 STDIO

-MCP server that allows executing JMeter tests through MCP-compatible clients.
+JMeter MCP server for executing and analyzing performance tests through MCP clients.

 🚀 JMeter MCP Server

-This is a Model Context Protocol (MCP) server that allows executing JMeter tests through MCP-compatible clients and analyzing test results.
+This is a Model Context Protocol (MCP) server that allows executing JMeter tests through MCP-compatible clients.

 [!IMPORTANT] 📢 Looking for an AI Assistant inside JMeter? 🚀 Check out Feather Wand